bill2bill/latent-stylegan2-ada-pytorch/README.md

 I also made a custom encoder Dataset at training/dataset.py for creating an encoded cache and loading encoded data in batch.

+#### Conclusion

+To conclude the fundamental issue that the project has highlighted in latent model training is using augmentations designed for image domain on an abstract data representation.
+The project showed that training on a compressed version of the original data can reduce training time by halving the original time.
+However, due to the issues represented with augmentations the fidelity of the original model was not matched.

 #### Future Improvements
 * Use a linear model to normalise the latent space to a range that the encoder can parse, instead of dividing by the contanst NORM_STD.
 * Clean up the code in the transforms/latent.py file, ie move file and cache functions to the utils directory.